Sugar addiction and you

 This is because it has triggered the reward system in your brain.
-The currency of the reward system is dopamine, and that’s your feel good chemical.
-So when you eat that cookie, or that chocolate, you get a high.
+The currency of the reward system is dopamine, and that’s your feel-good chemical.
+So when you eat that cookie or that chocolate, you get a high.
 It's a similar thing that happens with smokers; you just want to do it again and again.
 Then you start to do it so much it becomes a habit, and human beings are very much creatures of habit.
 If you have the habit of crossing your legs, you will probably be used to crossing one particular leg over the other, try crossing it the other way.
-It’s probable it will feel uncomfortable for a while because you “habitually” do it the other way.
+It will probably feel uncomfortable for a while because you “habitually” do it the other way.

 How does that statement sound and seem to you?
 That something has control over you.
 Yet that is exactly what an addictive substance does - it controls you.

 Some of the signs that you may be addicted to sugar:

 - Have you ever considered trying to cut down or moderate your use of sweet foods?

 - If you don’t have your regular fix of sugar, do you get irritable or cranky?

 - Is it impossible to say no to sweet, sugary food?